 Some participants informed us they experienced difficulty learning how to use Fingers because they already had an idea or understanding of what purposes a keyboard and its keys serve.
 One participant became visibly flustered because her mental model of how a keyboard works was so ingrained that she found herself unable to remember our directions and expressed confusion at how each Fingers interaction worked.
 Allocating more time for participants to explore and practice with Fingers may have mitigated these complaints, but such additional time was unavailable.

-Participant Results
+Individual Participant Performance

 Given the small number of participants in our study, it is instructive to explore their performance one at a time.
 Analyses of individual participants’ results show interesting relationships on a case-by-case basis.